-If, in addition to responding to the deficiencies specifically, the modeling organization opts to make further minor corrections elsewhere in their submission, it may do so and shall provide an annotated list of the additional revisions along with the corrections to the deficiencies.
+In addition to responding to deficiencies specifically, the modeling organization may opt to make further minor corrections elsewhere in the submission.
+Modeling organizations shall correct editorial issues noted in the Professional Team pre-visit letter.
+An annotated list of revisions, including the revision dates, along with the corrections to the deficiencies shall be electronically provided.

-Failure of the modeling organization to correct any deficiencies or to submit Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, if required, within the time frame specified shall result in the termination of the review process.
+Failure of the modeling organization to correct any deficiencies within the time frame specified shall result in the termination of the review process.
 The modeling organization will be notified in writing that the review process has been terminated.
 Upon termination of the review process, the modeling organization shall be required to wait until after the next revision or review of the standards before requesting the Commission to review the model.

-In the event that a modeling organization realizes the initial submission or the model has material errors and needs revision prior to the scheduled on-site review, the modeling organization shall immediately notify the Commission Chair in writing.
-The notification shall detail the nature of the errors and revisions to the submission or the model, why it occurred, what is needed or has been done to correct the problem, the time frame needed for making the corrections, and any other relevant documentation necessary to describe both the errors and the corrections.
+If a modeling organization realizes the initial submission or the model has material errors and needs revision prior to the scheduled on-site review, the modeling organization shall immediately notify the Commission Chair in writing.
+The notification shall detail the nature of the error and revisions to the submission or the model, when and how the error was discovered, why the error occurred, how the error was corrected, how the modeling organization plans to mitigate against future errors of the sort, and any other relevant documentation necessary to describe both the error and the corrections.